 - Number of payroll transactions.

-The KPIs given above are not necessarily fundamental for every organization.
-They are defined depending on company’s type, size, specialization and other criteria.
-They can be: employee engagement rate, number of applicants attracted per method, ratio of qualified/unqualified applicants attracted, number of candidates interviewed, proportion of people who accept the offer to come to interview etc.
+The KPIs given above are not necessarily applicable to every organization.
+They are defined depending on company’s type, size, industry, country, and other criteria.

 Also, you can use the S.M.A.R.T. method for defining criteria for your effective KPIs.
-S.M.A.R.T. is an abbreviation (mnemonic acronym), giving criteria to guide in the setting of objectives conforming to the following criteria:
+S.M.A.R.T. is an abbreviation, giving standards to guide in the setting of objectives conforming to the following criteria:

-S – Specific purpose for the business, target a specific area for improvement.
+S – Specific, defining purpose for the business, target a specific area for improvement

-A – Attainable (or Achievable) state what results can realistically be achieved, given available resources.
+A – Attainable, stating what results can be achieved, given available resources

-R – Relevant to the success of the organization
+R – Relevant, relating the metrics to the success of the organization